Derv6464/lampCode-unusable/README.md

 This is code for a 5th year technology project.
 It is for a UV lamp for sanitisation.
-This lamp code has timers
+This lamp code has timers.
+This code cannot run on a mirco:bit as it cannot deal with the timers

 > Open this page at [https://derv6464.github.io/lampcode/](https://derv6464.github.io/lampcode/)